Year |

 Reference: Rule, P. 2011.
 On the right and left of the centre: ABET and

-ECE postgraduate educational research in South Africa, 1995–2004.
+Africa, 1995–2004.
 South African Journal of Higher Education, pp. 322-340

 Description: Laments the paucity of research on Adult Basic Education and Training (ABET) and Early Childhood Education (ECE) in South Africa and explains it as the effect of the marginality of these areas in this study based largely upon 3515 research theses on education from 19 universities